I am a Professional Engineer registered in California, working from Kiev, Ukraine. I specialize in steel building

-The primary advantage of the TI-30XS Multiview is integrated into the model's name- it has 4 lines of display.
+The primary advantage of the TI-30XS Multiview is integrated into the model's name—it has four lines of display.
 You can scroll through previous entries, see the equation you input, and modify data to derive new answers.
 It is a CAS calculator, solves derivatives, and solves calculus problems (with definite results).

-The TI-36XS Pro does all those things, even the 4 lines of visual text on the display.
+The TI-36XS Pro does all those things, even the four lines of visual text on the display.

 The TI-36X Pro is a kind of hybrid TI-30XS meets FX-115.
 The offspring is not a monster, though.
 It is an excellent tool and my recommendation over all other TI models on the NCEES list of permitted calculators.

 TI-36X Pro vs. HP 35s

 The primary difference between these two calculators is the mode of entry.
 HP is, of course, a Reverse Polish Notation entry calculator.
 I learned calculators on my father's HP collection, so, this is very natural to me.

 Something I like about HP calculators is their attention to the detail of feel.
 The best factor, of course, is the diverse functionality available in the HP 35s.